skbt/personal-resume/content/post/using-naive-bayes-classifier-for-sentiment-analysis-of-movies/index.md

 The probability of random positive sentence containing the word 'the' is  52.84974093264249 %
 ```

+We got that the probability of the word "the" appearing in a random document is about **50.80%** where probability of the word appearing in a random *positive* document is about **52.85%**.

 #### Links

 1. [Movie Dataset on kaggle for sentiment analysis](https://www.kaggle.com/marklvl/sentiment-labelled-sentences-data-set)